 The main reason for this dilemma is still that our model cannot identify the food insecure villages clearly from the rest of the data.
 One main reason is the small number of severely food insecure observations in the training data from previous years or the lack of training data in the minority class.
 The training data in previous years contain very few cases of food-insecure villages.
 Most of the sample is comprised of villages not suffering from imminent danger of hunger.
 Models, machine learning, or conventional, trained on these data tend to capture more the characteristics of the food secure villages and unable to identify signs in the data that signify food insecurity.

-As is discussed in the method section, sampling techniques are applied on the training data to create a more balanced dataset.
+As is discussed in the method section, sampling techniques are applied to the training data to create a more balanced dataset.
 Figure 4 shows the different ROC curves with different sampling methods (upsample, SMOTE, and ADASYN) for the most food-insecure category relative to the same baseline and machine learning algorithms presented in Figure 3.
-When combined with the sampling methods, we see that the AUC of the gradient boosting method increased in all the five country-measure combinations, slightly.
+When combined with the sampling methods, we see that the AUC of the gradient boosting method slightly increased in all the five country-measure combinations.
 The PR curves in Appendix Figure A4 show similar results that the precision remains low when we set the threshold low enough to detect the minority class of interest.

 The “ML+sampling” columns in Table 2 show an increase in the recall rate and F-1 score in almost all the country-measure combinations.
 The recall rate tells us how many of most food insecure villages are correctly predicted by the model.
 The F-1 scores, which show us a balanced measure of both the true positives of identifying the insecure villages and the number of false positives, are increased when the models are fitted on the resampled dataset.
-The balanced training data have forced models to take up more structures of the data in the insecure category and help identifies the more insecure villages from the rest of the data.
-At the low threshold, there are cost of more misclassification on the secure households (represented by a lower precision), but things have improved compared to the no sampling scenario.
+The balanced training data force models to take up more structures of the data in the insecure category and help identifies the more insecure villages from the rest of the data.
+At the low threshold, this results in a greater amount of secure households being misclassified (represented by a lower precision), but an overall improvement compared to the no sampling scenario.
 Comparing different oversampling methods, ADASYN, in general, performs better than SMOTE as it adds random noise to the oversampled observations to prevent overfitting.
 The simple oversampling method performs worse than the other models due to overfitting.

 The above results are all based on models trained in each country respectively.
 One possible check on Data Segmentation is to train the model a combined dataset of three countries and predict all the data in the test datasets.
 Table 4 presents the result comparison trained on the combined dataset and by country, both using the oversampling methods.
 Due to the heterogeneity in the data across the country and that some of the variables do not exist for all of the three countries, the model trained on the combined dataset underperforms the counterpart. (skipped the data segmentation argument)